zivomri/evidence-training/README.md

 ## 2. Initial configuration  {#initial-configuration}

-In this section you will configure your environment to be able to run the evidence github workflow we will be using throughout the training
+In this step you will configure your environment to be able to run the evidence github workflow we will be using throughout the training

 1. Fork the evidence-enablement repository.
 2. Add your name as a prefix to the build name, in the build.yml file.